Björk: 2011–2016: Biophilia and Vulnicura

-2017–present: Utopia and Fossora
+2017–present: Utopia, Cornucopia, and Fossora

 On 2 August 2017, Björk announced with a handwritten note on her social media the imminent release of a new album.
 The announcement coincided with an interview for Dazed's autumn 2017 cover issue in which Björk talked about the new album.
-The lead single, "The Gate" was released on 15 September 2017.
-Its accompanying video was directed by visual artist Andrew Thomas Huang.
-The same day of the single's release, Björk announced the album's title, Utopia, during an interview with Nowness.
+The lead single, "The Gate", was released on 15 September 2017.
+Its video was directed by Andrew Thomas Huang.
+The same day of the single's release, Björk announced the album title, Utopia, during an interview with Nowness.

 Utopia was released on 24 November 2017.
 She described it as her "Tinder album" and stated that "it's about that search (for utopia) – and about being in love.
 Spending time with a person you enjoy is when the dream becomes real."
 Björk added that her previous album was "hell" – it was like divorce!", stating, "So we [were] doing paradise [...]
 We have done hell, we have earned some points."
 She produced the album with Arca, whom she collaborated with on Vulnicura.
 Björk has described her collaborative journey with Arca as "the strongest musical relationship [she's] had", likening it to that of Joni Mitchell and Jaco Pastorius during the albums Hejira and Don Juan's Reckless Daughter ("It's that synergy when two people lose their ego"), which have both been praised by Björk.
 Three additional music videos were released in 2017: "Blissing Me", "Utopia" and "Arisen My Senses" with the former and latter also receiving limited edition remix EPs.
 Utopia was nominated for Best Alternative Music Album at the 61st Annual Grammy Awards, making Björk's fifteenth nomination at the Grammys.